larrychevres/casse-tete/dozer-scala-bean-mapping/README.md

 ## Where
 Look at the Map to Bean mapping in Application.java.
 There is one for a Java Bean and another for the equivalent Scala Bean.
 The Mapping is successful when we use the Java Bean but not when we use the Scala Bean.

+## Note
+Could only reproduce this problem in Play (with Scala 2.10).
+Neither mapping worked when implementing in a Scala Project with Scala 2.9.1